 Check out a few of the airlines that offer stopover programs:

-- Icelandair and WOW air: Both have stopover programs that allow you to visit Iceland when flying between Europe and North America.
+- Icelandair: Icelandair has a stopover program that allows you to visit Iceland when flying between Europe and North America.

 - Finnair: Plan a few days for a stopover in Finland while flying between Europe and Asia.